tektutor/git-china-june2023-batch1/Day2/README.md

 The above configuration ensures the same control characters used in Windows machines so that the other unix/linux/mac users won't see conflicting formatting characters.
 This should help avoid the CRLF warning that windows users might get.

-## Discard changes done in the working directory on a unstaged file
+## ⛹️‍♂️ Lab - Discard changes done in the working directory on a unstaged file

 Modify the cars.txt but dont' stage it before you try the restore
 ```